 #8 Microgreens

-Source: VegbedMicrogreens just take a week to mature, and when they have about four leaves, you can snip them off with a pair of scissors to harvest them.
-Some of the quickest growing microgreens are broccoli, radish, and cress.
-To grow, fill a small tray with potting mix and sprinkle the seeds on the surface, and place the tray on a sunny windowsill and keep the soil moist.
+I am fascinated by microgreens because they take just a week to mature.
+I find that when they have about four leaves, I can snip them off with scissors to harvest them.
+Some of the quickest growing microgreens I love are broccoli, radish, and cress.
+To grow them, I fill a small tray with potting mix, sprinkle the seeds on the surface, and place the tray on a sunny windowsill while keeping the soil moist.
+In my opinion, this nutrient-packed idea is the ultimate superfood shortcut for my kitchen.

 #9 Beet Greens

-Source: NutritionadvanceBeet Greens not only give fresh roots but also produce edible leaves to add to delicious salads.
-After growing about 45 to 60 days, the plant starts producing green leaves with about 6 inches that you can harvest.
+I appreciate that beet greens not only give me fresh roots but also produce edible leaves to add to my delicious salads.
+I find that after growing for about 45 to 60 days, the plant starts producing green leaves about 6 inches long that I can harvest.
+Personally, I think this dual-purpose idea gives me two crops for the price of one.

 #10 Alfalfa Sprouts

-Source: SuperfoodevolutionAlfalfa sprouts are fast-growing and ready to harvest in about 5 to 7 days.
-To grow, add a tablespoon of alfalfa seeds to a sprouting jar or a glass jar covered with gauze or cheesecloth, fill the jar with water and then let the water drain out, then do this every day until the sprouts are ready to eat.
+I find that alfalfa sprouts are incredibly fast-growing and ready to harvest in about 5 to 7 days.
+I enjoy adding a tablespoon of alfalfa seeds to a sprouting jar or a glass jar covered with gauze or cheesecloth, filling the jar with water and then letting it drain out.
+I do this every day until the sprouts are ready to eat.
+In my experience, this crunchy idea is the easiest way to add fresh nutrition to my sandwiches and wraps.